redhat-performance/aimlperf_reg_tests/FFTW/OpenShift/README.md

 Note that if you want to build using [Node Feature Discovery](https://github.com/kubernetes-sigs/node-feature-discovery/) make sure you have it installed prior to running the following command:

 ```
-$ sh run_me.sh 7 nfd true true
+$ sh run_me.sh 7 nfd <instance-type>
 ```

 This command calls for NFD to be used when building and running the FFTW benchmark app.
-The `true` and `true` inputs represent whether to use AVX or AVX2, respectively.
-You do not need to pass in `nfd` if you don't want to use NFD, but note that you cannot specify AVX or AVX2 without using NFD!
+Replace `<instance-type>` with the AWS instance type you want to use (e.g., m4.4xlarge, m4.large, etc.).

 If you wish to create a MachineSet and run the pod on a node with a specific instance type, use `scripts/create_machineset.sh`.